Ariana Gillis

 Ariana Gillis (born 6 November 1990) is a Canadian singer-songwriter born in Hamilton, Ontario.

-In 2011 Ariana launched her CD with a live appearance on the US satellite station Sirius XM.
+In 2011 Ariana launched her CD with a live appearance on the US satellite station SiriusXM.
 The show was hosted by Dave Marsh, author of more than 25 books on rock and roll and known as the "dean of American rock writers", who admits to being her biggest fan.

 Bernie Taupin, Elton John's lyricist, publicly admitted on his radio show, "I'm staggered by how good she is...There is not much that impresses me these days but after hearing her available tracks.
 I can honestly say she's the single most exciting thing I've heard in a very long time."
 In 2018 she recorded "The Maze" in Nashville produced by Buddy Miller and her father David Gillis.

 In March 2012, Ariana Gillis performed on the nationally syndicated NPR radio program eTown, sharing the co-bill with the British band Gomez.